krishnansai/manthan/README.md

 This tool is made for MANTHAN Compadition This tool is used for find the attacker in instagram in 4 module

-1)find the attacker using web Scraping
+Module  1)find the attacker using web Scraping

-2)find the attacker information
+Module  2)find the attacker information

-3)find the attacker Location
+Module  3)find the attacker Location

-4)find the image details
+Module  4)find the image details

 Tool working video